sahlherz/SW-Skill-Difficulty-Estimator/README.md

 This repository contains the code for a project estimating calisthenics skill difficulty from video, using pose estimation and Elo-derived difficulty supervision.

 The dataset was built from a ranked calisthenics app's leaderboard (Elo ratings, videos, and skill metadata), collected under a data-use agreement with the platform's founder.
 The dataset, the app's collection endpoints, and the scraping method are not included in this repository.
+I included some sample files of my own data.

 ## Method